-CURRENT TRAIL STATUS: PARTIALLY OPEN CONDITIONS: SPRING-LIKE
+CURRENT TRAIL STATUS: PARTIALLY OPEN CONDITIONS: CLEAR/DRY

 Thanks to the efforts of the Carrabassett Region New England Mountain Bike Association (CRNEMBA) and the town of Carrabassett Valley, mountain bike trail development has taken off in recent years, with a network of world-class cross-country trails, originating at the base of the mountain and spanning more than 80 miles throughout the valley.

 The network connects the Sugarloaf Outdoor Center, Sugarloaf Village, and links into the Maine Huts and Trails network of mountain bike trails, connecting riders to all four backcountry huts.

 The heart of the new and improved trail network resides at the Sugarloaf Outdoor Center, where riders can find trail maps, restrooms, and a mountain bike service at Carrabassett Bike Shop, a full-service bike shop manned by Sugarloafer Bob Ash.

 The Outdoor Center features trails for all ability levels, from gentle, low angle trails and gravel roads, to steep, challenging trails climbing halfway up Burnt Mountain.
 The Outdoor Center also features a pump track, and connects riders to the Narrow Gauge trail on the opposite side of the river.